 - Contains: appointment as Apothecary to the Forces in Nova Scotia, Dec.
 1778; Surgeon to Hospital of the Forces at New York, July 1779.

 - Letters, accounts, etc., personal and professional,1775-1835 (pp 135-537)

-- Using the first few years to illustrate the types of documents found, they include for example: permits to travel while employed by Selectmen as Surgeon to Province Hospital on Rainsford Island, in the Boston Harbour; personal legal documents – deed of sale of negro to Jeffries, article of agreement re. house rental in Halifax; letters- personal from S. S. Blowers in England and Rhode Island, and professional correspondence with General Massey concerning in detail Massey’s health: diagnosis and relief; and requests or petitions from the sick, including prisoners.
+- Using the first few years to illustrate the types of documents found, they include for example: permits to travel while employed by Selectmen as Surgeon to Province Hospital on Rainsford Island, in the Boston Harbour; personal legal documents – deed of sale of black person to Jeffries, article of agreement re. house rental in Halifax; letters- personal from S. S. Blowers in England and Rhode Island, and professional correspondence with General Massey concerning in detail Massey’s health: diagnosis and relief; and requests or petitions from the sick, including prisoners.

 - Personal journal-like entries, 1784 (pp 213-225), concerning a trip to England; and among other things, many documents for the next couple of years thereafter pertaining to an aerial balloon trip taken from England to France, and includes sketches of his ballooning experiments.

 - Later years, after Jeffries’ death, many documents pertaining to his estate and correspondingly to his children.